Recently my mom asked me a question that caught me off guard. Who is God to you?

 - Have a conversation with someone you trust.
 Read the passage together and discuss your thoughts.

-Next time you’re bible studying take a minute to try a few of these tips.
+Next time your bible studying take a minute to try a few of these tips.
 I would love to hear from you about how your bible study routine is going.

 Bible Study Resources

 I hope that this post has encouraged you to bible study because you don’t need to be an expert!
 These are my favorite bible study resources for beginners!

 This post contains some affiliate links for your convenience (meaning if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you anything)!
 Thank you so much for your support as this helps me afford the expenses of my online ministry.
 Read my disclosure policy.

 - Study Bible, The ESV Study Bible